-Ground-Truthing RCA Models of Overfished Species
+Ground-Truthing RCA Models Through Comparison of Video and Fishing Surveys

 Currently, the west coast groundfish fishery is highly constrained by the Rockfish Conservation Area (RCA), a depth-base closure established in 2002 to help reduce the bycatch of overfished species.
 However, the RCA also constrains fishing opportunities for abundant target stocks.

-In an effort to assess the effects that the RCA has had on local rockfish populations, the Fisheries & Conservation Biology Lab at MLML is working with commercial fishermen and scientists from the Nature Conservancy, National Marine Fisheries Service, California Department of Fish and Wildlife, and the Environmental Defense Fund to ground-truth predictive maps that model the distributions, abundances, and sizes of overfished groundfish stocks along the west coast.
+In an effort to assess the effects that the RCA has had on local rockfish populations, the Fisheries & Conservation Biology Lab at MLML worked with commercial fishermen and scientists from the Nature Conservancy, National Marine Fisheries Service, California Department of Fish and Wildlife, and the Environmental Defense Fund to ground-truth predictive maps that model the distributions, abundances, and sizes of overfished groundfish stocks along the west coast.

 We worked with engineers at Marine Applied Research and Exploration (MARE) to design and build a rotating, stereo-video lander.